Aranteksupport/Aranteksupport.inzzii.com/index.md

 <div id= "Welcome"></div>
 ## Welcome to your free trial

-Welcome to Inzzii POS Free trial guided setup!
+Welcome to Inzzii POS free trial guided setup!
 If you’ve already registered for your Inzzii POS trial, then you’re ready to get started.
 If not please take the following steps;

 * [Download the inzzii pos App](/docs/Chapter20.md)